Galveston Independent School District: History

-In 1881, the citizens of Galveston, authorized by the legislative act of 1879 which specified that all cities of a certain size could initiate and maintain their own school system, organized a public school district and elected a board of trustees.
+In 1881, the citizens of Galveston, authorized by the Legislative Act 1879 which specified that all cities of a certain size could initiate and maintain their own school system, organized a public school district and elected a board of trustees.
 Some 20 teachers were employed to teach students in grades one through seven.
 Prior to this time, all education in Galveston was private or parochial.

-In the summer of 1883, a local dry goods businessman, George Ball, offered to finance construction of new schools.
+In the summer of 1883, a local dry goods businessman, George Ball, offered to finance the construction of new schools.
 Ball's offer was accepted, and the cornerstone for what would become Ball High School was laid on February 15, 1884.
 Ball died on March 11, 1884, without seeing his gift completed.
 Ball High School opened its doors to 200 pupils on October 1, 1884, with a building consisting of 12 classrooms, two offices and an auditorium.
-According to Gary Cartwright's "Galveston, A History of the Island", two alderman pressured the school board to open the new school to all races.
-At first, the school board agreed to do that, but changed its mind when Ball's heirs offered to give another $10,000, if the high school was only for white students.
+According to Gary Cartwright's "Galveston, A History of the Island", two aldermen pressured the school board to open the new school to all races.
+At first, the school board agreed to do that but changed its mind when Ball's heirs offered to give another $10,000 if the high school was only for white students.
 Susan Wiley Hardwick's Mythic Galveston: Reinventing America's Third Coast documents that Central High School was opened as a high school for black students in a storefront in 1885.
 Central High and Ball High merged into one high school in 1968.

-Public schools in Galveston were operated by the city from 1884 until 1949, when Galveston ISD was established by the Texas Legislature.
+Public schools in Galveston were operated by the city from 1884 until 1949 when Galveston ISD was established by the Texas Legislature.